DaintyJet/LinuxCommands/README.md

   * `if=<filename/device>`: Input
   * `of=<filename/device>`: Output
 * `sudo -i`: Run multiple sudo commands one after another (looks like `sudo su`).
+* `stat`: Provide detailed file information.
+Like the *inode* associated with the file, when it was last modified, created etc.
+* `free`: Display basic information on free space on the system.
+Includes RAM and SWAP space for the system.
+* `vmstat`: Display basic information on the virtual memory.
+Includes additional flags for mor detailed information like `--slabs`.
+This focuses more on *processes*.
+* `dumpe2fs`: Print superblock and other file system information.
+* `mount`: Display mounted filesystems or mount new devices.

 ### Git
 * `git remote update`: This will update all of the branches that we are currently set to track, unlike `git fetch` which will only update the information for the branch we are currently on.
 This does not merge the changes into our current files!
 * `git push --mirror <URL>`: Push changes to the specified UR.
 This will also include any *refs* and things used by the *remote* branch to track changes.
 So we would use this if we are uploading our entire repository to another hosting provider.
 You should only use this once on the initial push!